On this page:

 Water-based ones are cheaper and easier to apply, while solvent-based ones last longer and cover more imperfections in the floor.
 If you have a floor with cracks and holes, it’s better to go for the solvent-based one.
 A kit with the equipment you need can cost anywhere between $50 to $600.

-Alternatively, hiring a professional to apply a floor coating can cost between $3 and $12 per square foot.
 One gallon of epoxy coating will generally cover a typical sized garage.
 However, some cheaper products might have lower coverage, so always check the tin before leaving the store.

 Most decent brands will cover your garage if you buy a gallon since a standard two-car garage is usually 20 by 20 or 24 by 24 (both of which do not exceed 700 square feet).
 You can calculate the square footage of your space by multiplying the length by the width of it in feet.
 Thus, here is the cost of garage floor epoxy for a standard size double garage of 20 by 20 (400 square feet):